-Maria Merkouraki

-PhD Candidate, School of Journalism and Mass Communications Aristotle University of Thessaloniki, Thessaloniki 541 24 E-mail: maria.i.merkouraki@gmail.com doi: https://doi.org/10.37745/ijirmmcs.15/vol10n24154
+Maria Merkouraki, PhD Candidate Aristotle University of Thessaloniki, Thessaloniki - Greece E-mail: maria.i.merkouraki@gmail.com

-Published May 13, 2024
+Published June 20, 2024

-Citation: Merkouraki M. (2024) Turkey's Digital Public Diplomacy in the Age of Uncertainty, International Journal of International Relations, Media and Mass Communication Studies, Vol.10, No.2, pp.41-54
+Citation: Merkouraki M. (2024) Digital Public Diplomacy in Times of Crisis: The Case of X and how Turkey's New Public Diplomacy is Shaped Through it, International Journal of International Relations, Media and Mass Communication Studies, Vol.10, No.3, pp.1-16

 ABSTRACT: The digital age and social media platforms like X (formerly Twitter) have had a profound impact on the global landscape of diplomatic activities.
-This article attempts to illustrate the research gaps regarding the underestimated role of citizens and non-governmental actors in shaping public diplomacy at the digital level in semi-democratic countries such as Turkey.
+This article attempts to illustrate the research gaps regarding the underestimated role of citizens and non-governmental actors in shaping public diplomacy at the digital level in semidemocratic countries such as Turkey.
 In light of this context, the pivotal question here is: how can we strengthen the fundamental framework of digital public diplomacy to effectively counter conflicting digital narratives, such as the rise of digital "erdoğanism" in times of crisis?
-This article also employs a theoretical approach, drawing from both qualitative content analysis and quantitative analysis of 261 tweets from five Turkish institutional X accounts, to investigate the marginalization of digital public diplomacy in Realpolitik decision-making periods.
-More precisely, there is a focus on a critical overview of the interplay between public diplomacy theory and soft power, while also aiming to specify how Turkey's new public diplomacy tends to transform over time into a mask digital diplomacy.
+This article also employs a theoretical approach, drawing from both qualitative content and quantitative analysis of 261 tweets from five Turkish institutional X accounts, to investigate the marginalization of digital public diplomacy in Realpolitik decision-making periods.
+More specifically, there is a focus on a critical overview of the interplay between public diplomacy theory and soft power, while also aiming to specify how Turkey's new public diplomacy tends to transform over time into a mask digital diplomacy.
 The initial findings indicate that in authoritarian, non-liberal regimes like Turkey, there is a utilization of a person-centered digital diplomacy approach that leans towards a "status-seeking" power, attempting to empower its previous policy aspirations.
-This research article concludes by suggesting that new public diplomacy has to be further analyzed, combined with AI's challenge and its possible future abuse by non-liberal countries, through Turkey's digitized public diplomacy example.
+This research article concludes by suggesting that new public diplomacy has to be further analyzed, combined with AI's challenge and its possible future abuse by non-liberal countries, through Erdoğan's personal digitized public diplomacy example.

-KEYWORDS: Digital Diplomacy, New Public Diplomacy, Soft Power, Turkey, X (formerly Twitter)
+KEYWORDS: digital diplomacy, new public diplomacy, soft power, Turkey, X (formerly Twitter)